housseindjirdeh/hdjirdeh.github.io/_posts/2016-06-12-introduction-to-angular2-and-redux.markdown

 }
 {% endhighlight %}

-This is very similar to how we would set up a service in our application, however I wanted to mimick the store logic found in Flux applications.
+This is very similar to how we would set up a service in Angular, however I wanted to mimick the store logic found in Flux applications.
 The `ContactStore` controls the *state* of the application where we have methods to add, remove and favourite contacts.

 Now let's take a look at the component.